Team101-logo

 Mode

-Although Massachusetts was recently named one of the safest states in the U.S., ranking #6 on the list overall, the Bay State didn’t do so well in terms of workplace safety, placing at #42.
-According to Crime Grade, a crime occurs every 3 minutes, on average, in Massachusetts.
-The crime rate is 24.73 per 1000 residents, with about 53,485 crimes per year.
+Although Massachusetts was recently named one of the safest states in the country by the Giffords Law Center, the Bay State didn’t do as well in terms of workplace safety, coming in just below national averages for employer-reported workplace injuries and illnesses.
+Furthermore, according to Crime Grade, a crime occurs every 3 minutes, on average, in Massachusetts.

-The utilization of video surveillance is an effective strategy to counteract criminal activity.
-Not only does a sophisticated system monitor ongoing issues and events and protect employees and visitors, but cameras also collect evidence for investigations, help you maintain accurate documentation, and deter lawbreakers.
+The utilization of video surveillance by Massachusetts businesses is an effective strategy to counteract criminal activity.
+Not only does a sophisticated system monitor ongoing issues and protect employees and visitors, but cameras also collect evidence for investigations, help you maintain accurate documentation, and deter lawbreakers purely by their presence.

-Without a doubt, a security system that integrates video surveillance strategically is capable of protecting your business in the Old Colony much more effectively.
-Yet, learning about security camera laws in MA — and applying them — is critical to ensure you are hardening your site, without violating the rights of privacy.
+Without a doubt, a security system that strategically integrates video surveillance can protect your business much more effectively.
+That said, learning about security camera laws in MA — and applying them — is critical to ensure you are hardening your site without violating the rights of privacy of visitors and employees alike.

-Generally, employers are allowed to perform employee monitoring as long as there is a valid legal reason to do so.
-Whether it is to improve staff productivity, diminish false legal claims, or increase protection in the workplace by preventing theft, violence, or sabotage; cameras can be deployed under certain specific conditions.
+Generally, employers may monitor employees as long as there is a valid legal reason and they do not violate an individual’s reasonable expectation of privacy.
+Whether to improve staff productivity, diminish false legal claims, or increase protection in the workplace by preventing theft, violence, or sabotage, cameras can be deployed under certain conditions.

-In Massachusetts, the below guidelines should be carefully followed to avoid penalties.
+In Massachusetts, these guidelines should be carefully followed to avoid penalties.

 1. Determine and document your business reasons for having surveillance cameras.
-Legitimate reasons include health, safety, theft prevention, workplace productivity, and security.
-Consider limiting the times during the day the cameras will be in use to achieve the specified business purpose (i.e, productivity, internal theft).
+Per the state, legitimate reasons include health, safety, theft prevention, workplace productivity, and security.
+Consider limiting the times during the day when cameras are in use to achieve the specified business purpose (i.e, productivity, internal theft).

-3. Cameras should be visible and employees — or tenants — must be informed that there are security cameras on the premises with clear and explicit signs designating the camera’s presence.
+3. Cameras should be visible, and employees (or tenants) must be informed that there are security cameras on the premises with clear, explicit signs designating the camera’s presence.

-4. In addition, they should be notified about video storage and reviewing policies.
-Inform new employees in advance of their employment, if possible.
+4. In addition, they should be notified about video storage and reviewing policies, per the Electronic Communications Privacy Act of 1986 (ECPA).
+Inform new employees of these policies in advance of their employment, if possible.

-5. Adopt a written policy reserving the right to monitor the workplace with visible and hidden cameras.
-The policy should reserve the right to use hidden cameras on the premise when the employer reasonably suspects health, safety, or company policy violations.
+5. Adopt a written policy reserving the right to monitor the workplace using visible and hidden cameras.
+The policy should reserve the right to use hidden cameras on the premises when the employer reasonably suspects health, safety, or company policy violations.

 6. Notices of video recording should be placed in common areas.
-If cameras are advanced enough to capture audio, you must get employees' consent to being audio recorded, especially because sound can travel and get obtained, even when the video is not gathered.
-An alternative in the Bay State is to install cameras with the audio feature deactivated.
+If cameras are advanced enough to capture audio, you must get employees' consent to being audio recorded, especially because sound can travel and be captured, even when the video is not gathered.
+An alternative in the Bay State is to install cameras with the audio feature disabled.

 Employees have the right to unionize, to join together to advance their interests as employees and to refrain from such activity.
 Thus, it is unlawful for an employer to interfere with, restrain, or coerce employees in the exercise of their rights.